smart-mapf/lifelong-smart/README.md

     bash compile.sh server
     ```

 1. Compile MAPF planner.
-For now we support PBS.
+For now we support PBS and RHCR.
     ```bash
     bash compile.sh pbs
+    bash compile.sh rhcr
     ```

 Alternatively, you may compile rpc, server, client, and MAPF planner using: